maxmode/chromecrawler_terraform/README.md

 // $browser = webdriver session
 // $driver = driver libraries
 // console.log will output to AWS Lambda logs (via Cloudwatch)
+// callback is a callback from Lambda's index.handler.
+Execution of the callback will return response to API Gateway

 console.log('About to visit google.com...');
 $browser.get('http://www.google.com/ncr');